leafo/pgmoon/README.md

 ```

 Closes the socket.
 Returns `nil` if the socket couldn't be closed.
 On most
-socket types, `connect` can be called again to reestaablish a connection with
+socket types, `connect` can be called again to reestablish a connection with
 the same postgres object instance.

 ### `postgres:keepalive(...)`